We welcome articles of around 1000 words ( there is no strict limit) that are:

 - A link to the journal article on its publisher website. e.g., https://link.springer.com/article/10.1007/s13384-016-0221-8

-We have our Twitter retweet counter back. ( We lost it for many months when Twitter dumped its own retweet counter code for websites).
-But apparently our version “only returns the count from the last 7 days”.
-Twitter doesn’t like us counting retweets it seems.
+We lost our tweet counter for many months when Twitter dumped its own retweet counter code for websites.
+Our version “only returns the count from the last 7 days”.

 EduResearch Matters is edited by Maralyn Parker on behalf of AARE